boytchev/suica/docs/user-guide.md

 ## Images and drawings

 Images and drawings are 2D images that can be stamped onto 2D and 3D objects in Suica.
-Images are read from image files, while drawings are generated in Suica.
+Images are read from image files, while drawings are drawn in Suica.

 ### Images